Winding cobblestone streets, ancient churches, medieval squares – even a royal palace.

 We were fortunate we were visiting in September, at the end of Stockholm’s tourist season.

-We didn’t encounter the crowds we understand can gather in summer.
+We didn’t encounter the crowds we understand can gather in the summer months.
 Can’t blame them though… With its lakes and fingers of waterways, Stockholm is crazily beautiful.

 It’s no wonder people want to visit!